 Nothing beats convenience, except the consequences of using that convenience improperly.
 When it comes to making purchases, credit cards offer the ultimate in convenience.
-However, used unwisely, convenience can easily become controversy.
+However, used unwisely, convenience can easily become controversial.
 Sadly, most people tend to use them with little regard to strategy.
 To help you avoid that trap, here are some things you shouldn’t do with credit cards.

 Pay Household Bills

 When things are tight, and that cable bill is coming due, there might be some temptation to use a credit card to deal with it “just this once”.
 However, that’s a very slippery slope.
-“Just this once” could become the next few months and before you know it, interest has accrued and those few months have snowballed into an insurmountable debt.
+“Just this once” could become the next few months and before you know it, interest has accrued and those few months have snowballed into insurmountable debt.

 Pay Your Mortgage

 Similarly, paying your mortgage with a credit card is trading low-cost debt for high-cost debt.
 In most cases, the interest on a mortgage loan is around five percent, while the interest on a credit card is in the 20 percent range.
 The good news is most mortgage lenders won’t accept credit card payments directly.
 However, there are third-party services out there that will help you circumvent this policy—don’t do it.

 Buy a Car

 Yes, it’s very enticing to plunk down your plastic to cover the down payment and drive away in a new car.
 (Or, if your credit line is large enough, charge the car altogether.)
 Then again, you’ll pay for more interest if you do it this way than you would by taking out a conventional car loan.
 Further, if you don’t have the cash on hand to make the down payment, you probably can’t afford the car right now anyway.
 The only way buying a car with a credit card makes sense is if you can pay it off before the billing cycle ends and interest accrues.